lorenzo-sani/teaching_kit/index.markdown

 ---
 title: Homepage
 layout: home
 ---

 # Welcome to OSeMOSYS training kit

-Welcome to the training kit for OSeMOSYS teaching!

-The first purpose of this site is to host training and reference material.
-The content is editable on [GitHub](https://github.com/nismod/nismod.github.io).

-{% include intro.md %}

-{% include list_pages.html %}
+## Module 1: Introduction

+This module contains an introduction to OSeMOSYS, linear optimisation and the basic concepts needed to built and energy system model.

+### Presentations:

-{% include list_files.html %}
+{% include presentations-list.html %}